mdfazil20/mvsutil-ua-test/docs/a2e.md

 ## NAME

-`a2` - Convert file from ASCII to Fazil.
+`a2` - Convert file from ASCII to.

 <br />